gassbanterr/orbiscast/README.md

 - `/list <page>`: List all available channels.
 Page is optional, paging is done in groups of 25.
 - `/join`: Join a voice channel.
 - `/leave`: Leave the voice channel.
+- `/refresh <type>`: Refresh the specified data.
+Type can be "all", "channels", or "programme".

 _The available channels will be shown when tab-completing the channel name, but only up to 25 channels will be shown at a time.
 If you have more than 25 channels, you will have to type the channel name manually.
 The channel name is case-sensitive.
 This is a limitation of the Discord API._